Lolindhir/PnP/docs/assets/rules/Creation/CharacterCreation.md

 ## Step 3: Choose a Background
 Choose your character's background.
 You can choose any of the pre made backgrounds detailed in the [Sample Backgrounds section](https://lolindhir.github.io/PnP/rules/creation/character_creation/backgrounds/backgrounds_samples) or create a custom background for yourself, using the rules described in the [Backgrounds section](https://lolindhir.github.io/PnP/rules/creation/character_creation/backgrounds).
-You gain all the benefits a background provides (feature, proficiencies, languages, and starting feat).
+You gain all the benefits a background provides (connection, feature, proficiencies, languages, and starting feat).